CBBC - what we want

 We are particularly interested in ideas that can reach new digital audiences who are not frequenting the linear channel.

-We would urge anyone hoping to pitch CBBC content to immerse themselves in what we already produce online, on our apps, on YouTube, on our social media accounts and on TV, in order to understand what we already do well and what we could do differently.
-Further information about CBBC digital content and commissioning can be found on the CBBC online page.
+We would urge anyone hoping to pitch CBBC content to immerse themselves in what we already have on all our platforms, in order to understand what we already do well and what we could do differently.
+Further information about CBBC digital content and commissioning priorities can be found on the CBBC online commissioning page.

-We are looking for ideas across all genres that have a universal appeal to our 6 to 12 age group.
-Wolfblood and Danger Mouse are obvious examples of commercially successful brands which still clearly reflect a UK identity.
+We are looking for ideas across all genres that have a universal appeal to our six to 12 age group.
+The Worst Witch and Danger Mouse are obvious examples of commercially successful brands which still clearly reflect a UK identity.